-Project Description Implementation Street General Business Zone and the Waterfront.
-Facilitating greater activity and orientation toward the waterfront, the Urban Mixed-Use Zone also provides opportunities for higher density residential development.
+Project Description Implementation waterfront, the Urban Mixed-Use Zone also provides opportunities for higher density residential development.
 24 Saunders Street - potential rezoning.
 Rezone property from General Residential to General Business to recognise approved use as a veterinarian clinic.
 Not progressed.
 Existing use rights allow continued use of the site as a veterinarian clinic Somerset Industrial Estate Significant areas of vacant industrial land remain east of McKays Road and to the south of existing developments.
 Servicing issues will need to be addressed during subdivision of the land; however, these are not anticipated to preclude development of the balance General Industrial Zoned land.
 The estate would benefit with preparation of a Specific Area Plan and underlying master plan, initiated by the property owner.
 The Settlement Strategy has recommended the preparation of an Outline Development Plan (ODP) to assist in facilitating appropriate development of this area.
 Discussions have been recently held with the principal landowner, with interest shown in the development of an ODP.
 To be progressed in the 2022-23 financial year Wynyard IGA potential expansion Realignment of Park Street, and future expansion of supermarket.
 Planning and design has been completed, with consultation to commence shortly.
 Street realignment by Council and car park expansion by IGA are planned for 2022-23.
 Local connectivity projects Improving the cycle and pedestrian connectivity in Somerset, particularly linking the School with the Cam River Reserve via the town centre.
 A two-lane cycle path on Simpson Street, together with appropriate bike parking near the town centre, and signage would assist in improving accessibility in Somerset.
-In progress.
+Connections to the proposed North West Coastal Pathway should also be planned to encourage cyclists and others In progress.
 Cam River Master plan is addressing connectivity with the eastern end of Simpson Street Stage 1 of linking path to reserve is complete.
 Stage 2 to be delivered after completion of the Cam River Bridge works.